RedHatRanger/RHEL9_FreeIPA_Setup/ipa_server_setup.md

-# FreeIPA Server & Client Installation Guide (RHEL 9.5)
+# FreeIPA Server Installation Guide (RHEL 9.5 — Fresh Install)

-This guide provides step-by-step instructions for installing a FreeIPA server with integrated DNS on Red Hat Enterprise Linux (RHEL) 9.5, followed by instructions for enrolling RHEL 9.5 clients.
+This guide provides step-by-step instructions for installing a FreeIPA server with integrated DNS on a freshly installed Red Hat Enterprise Linux (RHEL) 9.5 system.

 ---